 If you’re a girl, you will know what I’m talking about.
 Although high heels might make you look like a super model right now, they’ll make your feet look like tree stumps in a few years.
 I know a majority of females deeply despises the person that invented high heels on shoes.
 It is even rumored that heels very originally designed for men to wear but we know that this wasn’t clearly the case.
-One of the most common reasons for getting corn of foot are wearing high heels.

 11. Take A break

 If your work involves a lot of standing around, you should probably take short breaks once in a while.
 We humans aren’t exactly light as feathers and gravity isn’t any help either; the weight of our own body combined with the magnetic force of earth weighs u down and our poor feet have to suffer for it.
-This can especially cause top of foot pain, so make sure to take short breaks.

 10. Elevate Your Feet

 After a tiring shift or at the end of the day, the best way to relax your feet is to elevate them at a particular angle.
 Every day after work, or whenever you’re on a break, sit down, get comfortable and then elevate your feet at a 45 degree angle.
-Use this effective trick especially to avoid foot and heel pain.

 By doing this for 15-20 minutes you are helping the blood flow to be restored to its original pace and the pain and swelling will eventually go down.

 Use clove oil to massage your feet.
 It is used to treat headaches and joint pain and also works miraculously on foot pain.

 Gently massage it from the sole of your feet to the balls and then up again.
 Do this regularly so that there is a decrease in your pain that will last long term.